 - Read more about what to do if you develop symptoms of Covid-19 here.

 If you meet other people than you usually meet, you should take precautions that reduce the risk of spreading the virus.
 Keep your distance and if possible meet outdoors.

 - Always keep your distance from other people.
 This applies both indoors and outdoors.

 - Avoid places such as shops, shopping centres and public transport if they are crowded.

-- Shop alone and do not stay in shops for longer than necessary.
+- Do not stay in shops for longer than necessary.

-- Avoid public transport and other means of transport where it is not possible to book a seat.
+- Avoid public transport and other means of transport where seating reservations are not available.

-- Make sure you can isolate yourself at your destination or make your way home without infecting others if you develop Covid-19 symptoms.
+- Make sure that you are able to isolate at your destination or make your way home without infecting others if you develop Covid-19 symptoms.

 Work from home as often as you can

-- Reach agreement with your employer to work from home whenever possible.
+- Whenever possible, you should agree with your employer to work from home.

-- If you must go to work, you should adjust your working hours so that you can avoid crowding in public transport and at the workplace.
+- If you must go to work, adjust your working hours in order to avoid crowding on public transport and at your workplace.

 - When at work, maintain a distance from others in settings such as meetings, break rooms and changing rooms.